 Red Bull Global Rallycross

 For the first time in its seven-year history, Red Bull Global Rallycross will head to Canada for two rounds of action – and it’s happening right here, in Ottawa, at the Canada Aviation and Space Museum!
-The double header event utilizing portions of the Rockcliffe Airport.
 The course will feature long straightaways and wide-open corners, allowing the 600-horsepower Supercars to reach top speed.
 The paved main course and Joker Lap will merge leading into the dirt section, just before cars fly over the finish line on the series’ signature 70-foot jump.
 With grandstands set throughout the dirt section and up to the finish, fans will be up close to some of the most exciting moments of the 2017 season.

 2017 Ottawa International Triathlon, Canadian Triathlon Championship and CAMTRI American Cup

 Canada’s top triathletes will be swimming, biking and running into Ottawa for the Canadian Sprint and Standard Distance Triathlon Championships and the CAMTRI American Cup.